 While the gravy simmers, roughly chop the parsley (stalks and all).

 Once the potatoes are ready, drain in a colander and pop back into the pan.
 Add a knob of butter and a splash of milk (if you have any) and mash until smooth.

 Stir through the parsley, then season with salt and pepper.
 Cover with a lid to keep warm.

 When everything's ready, reheat the gravy if necessary and add a splash of water if it's a little too thick.

-Serve the roasted sausages and veg on plates with the parsley mash alongside.
+Serve the big pigs in blankets and veg on plates with the parsley mash alongside.

 Spoon over the mango chutney gravy to finish.